dexhunter/TP_solutions/README.md

 ### _28/01/2017_
 Today is Chinese new year.
 Since I am currently living in China, I decided to do something different, like finish chapter 13. :)

+### _31/01/2017_
+The last day of January.
+How long did I wrote for this book already?
+(About one and a half month!)
+After all the exercises I did, I felt _PYTHONIC IS BEAUTIFUL_!!!
+Besides, the author's are witty and knowledgeable.
+So I really enjoyed his book.